carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_intro.md

 >
 > > ## Solution
 > >
 > > Based on these three lists, it looks like Word2Vec is biased towards representing the predominant meaning or sense of a word.
 In fact, the Word2Vec does not explicitly differentiate between multiple meanings of a word during training.
 Instead, it treats each occurrence of a word in the training corpus as a distinct symbol, regardless of its meaning.
 As a result, resulting embeddings may be biased towards the most frequent meaning or sense of a word.
-This is because the more frequent a word sense appears in the training data, the more opportunities the algorithm has to learn its representation.
+This is because the more frequent a word sense appears in the training data, the more opportunities the algorithm has to learn that particular meaning.
 > >
 > > Note that while this can be a limitation of Word2Vec, there are some techniques that can be applied to incorporate word sense disambiguation.
 One common approach is to train multiple embeddings for a word, where each embedding corresponds to a specific word sense.
 This can be done by pre-processing the training corpus to annotate word senses, and then training Word2Vec embeddings separately for each sense.
 This approach allows Word2Vec to capture different word senses as separate vectors, effectively representing the polysemy of the word.
 > {:.solution}